davidvkimball/slate-blog/README.md

 # Slate blog (With Astro Composer Suite Obsidian Vault Included)

-This is a fork of the Slate Blog Astro theme with the Astro Composer Suite Obsidian Vault.
+This is a fork of the [Slate Blog](https://github.com/SlateDesign/slate-blog) Astro theme with the [Astro Suite](https://github.com/davidvkimball/obsidian-astro-suite) Obsidian Vault.

 [Original Readme contents:]